 An Online Skillshare Class by Tiago Forte

-I created an online Skillshare class on productivity last year that has enrolled more than 8,000 students, and since then have become very passionate about helping others do the same.
+I created an online Skillshare class on productivity last year that more than 8,000 students have watched, and since then have become very passionate about helping others do the same.

 But in talking to numerous people about teaching online, on topics ranging from bicycle repair to finding your chakras to hacking blood sugar to living as a digital nomad, I’ve noticed the same handful of misconceptions holding them back.

 I want to demolish them once and for all, and encourage people with something to say to share their knowledge with the world.

 This belief fundamentally mistakes the nature of teaching in the digital age.
 It is no longer about knowing all the facts and answers — we have Google for that — its about being a passionate curator and a guide.